swyam/TEXTGAT/README.md

 # TEXTGAT
-processing code is taken from yao'implementation,
+Processing code is taken from yao'implementation,

 GCN is taken from Kipf implementation.